CtrlK

 Conciseness

 The skill is reasonably well-organized but includes some unnecessary explanation (e.g., 'Tool must provide genuine value' and 'Solves a problem your audience actually has' are redundant).
-Some sections like 'Core Principles' state obvious strategic advice Claude would already know.
+Some sections like 'Core Principles' state obvious strategic advice that Claude would already know.
 However, the tables and frameworks are efficient information delivery.

 2 / 3